Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Proposed Method

 \subsection{Deformation Module}

-The universe points retrieved in the previous step are static, meaning that they can only reflect the rough geometric information of the underlying 3D object, but that they are unable to accurately represent finer-scale variations between different instances of the same object category.
+The universe points retrieved in the previous step can only reflect the coarse geometric structure of the underlying 3D object, but cannot represent finer-scale variations between different instances within a particular object category.
+Thus, we introduce the deformation module to model an additional nonlinear deformation.